kevinohara80/nforce/README.md

 ## Changelog

+* `v0.9.3`: Addresses abnormal getIdentity response from SFDC on invalid token
 * `v0.9.2`: Removes clientSecret dependency in refresh flow
 * `v0.9.1`: Adds the ability to use the user-agent flow
 * `v0.9.0`: Adds timeout and custom header options